12 Best Online Learning Platforms for Business in 2025

 Key Features & Use Cases

-Degreed focuses on connecting learning to opportunity through robust skill data and deep integrations, which is vital for IT career progression.
-Its AI-driven recommendations surface relevant content from any connected source – whether an internal wiki, a Pluralsight course, or a technical blog – moving far beyond a simple course catalog to provide truly dynamic learning pathways.
+Degreed connects learning to career opportunities through detailed skill data and integrations.
+AI-driven recommendations suggest content from any connected source, such as an internal wiki, a Pluralsight course, or a technical blog.
+This approach moves beyond a simple course catalog to provide responsive learning paths tailored to specific technical needs and career tracks.

-• Best For: Large IT enterprises aiming to unify a complex and fragmented learning technology stack (e.g., combining an LMS, specific cloud training platforms, and internal documentation) and gain deep analytical insights into specific IT workforce skills and capabilities.
-This is crucial for strategic talent planning in tech.
+• Best For: Large IT enterprises aiming to unify a complex and fragmented learning technology stack.
+This includes combining a traditional Learning Management System (LMS) with cloud training platforms and internal documentation.
+The goal is to gain analytical insights into specific workforce skills and capabilities, which is a requirement for strategic talent planning in the technology sector.

-• Unique Offerings: The platform's skill analytics provide a real-time "skill profile" for every IT employee, detailing their proficiencies in areas like DevOps, cloud architecture, or cybersecurity.
-This enables data-driven decisions for promotions, strategic project staffing (e.g., finding the right PMP-certified project manager), and strategic IT workforce planning.
-Its vast integration library is a key differentiator for complex tech ecosystems.
+• Unique Offerings: The platform's skill analytics provide a real-time "skill profile" for every IT employee.
+These profiles detail proficiencies in areas such as DevOps, cloud architecture, or cybersecurity.
+This data helps managers make informed decisions regarding promotions and staffing for specialized projects, such as identifying the right PMP-certified project manager for a high-stakes initiative.
+Its library of integrations is a primary differentiator for companies with complex software stacks.

-• Implementation Tip: Start by integrating your most-used IT content libraries (e.g., your internal developer documentation, cloud provider training portals) and your HRIS.
-This will immediately enrich IT employee profiles with skill data and populate the platform with familiar learning resources, driving early adoption among technical teams.
+• Implementation Tip: Start by integrating your most-used IT content libraries and your HRIS.
+Good examples include internal developer documentation and cloud provider training portals.
+This step immediately enriches employee profiles with relevant skill data and populates the platform with familiar resources.
+Doing so helps drive early adoption among technical teams who value efficiency and relevance.

 Feature AnalysisAssessment